shenwei356/LexicMap/docs/content/tutorials/search.md

         - The number of matched genomes and sequences.
         - Similarities between query and target sequences.
         - The number of threads.
 It uses all CPUs by default (`-j/--threads`).
+        - The number of concurrent queries (`-J/--max-query-conc`, default 12).
 - **Disk**
     - SSD disks are preferred to store the index size, while HDD disks are also fast enough.
     - No temporary files are generated during searching.